ramcharantejpuli/Hugging_Face_VirtualAI/README.md

 5. Email integration

 ## 👨‍💻 Author
-**Lavanya**
+**Puli Ram Charan Tej ❤️**
 CSM355CA1 - AI and ML Project

 ## 📄 License
 This project is for educational purposes.
-Created as part of CSM355CA1 coursework.
+Created as part of CSM355 coursework.